ankaAR/bestiario5e/_creatures/necromancer.md

 damage_resistances: "necrotic"
 ---

-***Spellcasting.*** The necromancer is a 12th-level spellcaster.
+***Lanzamiento de conjuros.*** The necromancer is a 12th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 15, +7 to hit with spell attacks).
 The necromancer has the following wizard spells prepared:

 Cantrips (at will): chill touch, dancing lights, mage hand, mending